-a figure of speech involving the comparison of one thing with another thing of a different kind (specifically using the terms "like" or "as"), used to make a description more emphatic or vivid a figure of speech that identifies something as being the same as some unrelated thing for rhetorical effect, thus highlighting the similarities between the two mixed metaphor here is the use of "up a river" and "change horses" together; you would either need to use an all river-based metaphor (dealing with boats, water, tides, etc.) or a metaphor dealing specifically with horses.
+a figure of speech involving the comparison of one thing with another thing of a different kind (specifically using the terms "like" or "as"), used to make a description more emphatic or vivid a figure of speech that identifies something as being the same as some unrelated thing for rhetorical effect, thus highlighting the similarities between the two their metaphors and not overuse them.
+Also, avoid mixed metaphors, as in this example: "That's awfully thin gruel for the right wing to hang their hats on."
+Or "He found himself up a river and had to change horses."
+The mixed metaphor here is the use of "up a river" and "change horses" together; you would either need to use an all river-based metaphor (dealing with boats, water, tides, etc.) or a metaphor dealing specifically with horses.
 The example above about a "new crop" "being born," is actually a mixed metaphor, since crops aren't born, but planted and harvested.
 Additionally, in choosing metaphors and similes, speakers want to avoid clichés, discussed next.